 Welcome to Year Six

 This is the final year of primary school.
-It is the year in which the children take their end of Key Stage 2 tests, (in May) and the year in which we prepare the children for secondary school.
+It is the year in which the children take their end of Key Stage 2 tests (in May) and the year in which we prepare the children for their transition to secondary school.

 Like all years in school, it is a full and busy one.
-Mathematics and Literacy are learned on a daily basis and other subjects, such as Science, History and P.E. are timetabled during the week.
+Mathematics and English are learned on a daily basis and other subjects, such as Science, History and P.E. are timetabled during the week.
 The curriculum is hugely varied and children explore and engage in a wide variety of different topics, ranging from the Maya Civilisation in History, to understanding biomes and vegetation belts in Geography, to evolution and inheritance in Science.

 The Year Six children are ambassadors for the School in many ways, setting the example and being role models for all to see.
-It is a very rewarding and fulfilling time for the children at St. Saviour’s.
-The children leave the School well prepared and ready to take on new challenges that await them.
+It is a very rewarding and fulfilling time for the children at St. Saviour’s and the children leave the school well prepared and ready to take on the new and exciting challenges that await them.